 - FVGs act as “magnets,” attracting price back to “fill” the gap (a core Smart Money Concept).

-- The main strategy is to wait for the price to retrace into the FVG and use it as a high-probability entry.
+- The main strategy is to wait for the price to retrace into the FVG and use it as an optimal entry point.

-- Crucial: An FVG is only a high-probability signal when it aligns with the current trend.
+- Crucial: An FVG is only a reliable signal when it aligns with the current trend.

 - A complete FVG trade requires clear Entry (e.g., 50% fill), Stop-Loss, and good risk management rules.